ImmuneDynamics/ImmuneDynamics.github.io/spectre/about.md

 - **Roediger et al 2018, [Cell](https://doi.org/10.1016/j.cell.2018.08.013)**
 - Niewold et al 2018, [Communications in Biology](https://www.nature.com/articles/s42003-018-0216-2)

+From evidence at conferences, online posts, or feedback from users, we  know that these tools are in use in a wide range of contexts, including Universities, research institutions, and biotechnology companies.
+These tools have also been referenced in a number of online forums and posts.

-*Known presentations*
+*Select presentations*

 - TCR2 one
 - ASI Brisbane talks
--

-From user feedback, we also know that these tools are in use in a wide range of contexts, including Universities, research institutions, and biotechnology companies.
-These tools have also been referenced in a number of online forums and posts:
+*Online forums and posts*

 - [ResearchGate](https://www.researchgate.net/post/What_are_the_best_R_packages_for_flow_cytometric_data_analysis): What are the best R packages for flow cytometric data analysis?
 - [CyTOForum](http://cytoforum.stanford.edu/viewtopic.php?f=3&t=2007&p=5229&hilit=spectre#p5229): FlowJo transformation before clustering